Last Updated on

 4. Transverse Lie

 In this position, the baby lies on its side inside the womb.
 The doctor can observe this by feeling the shoulder of the baby.
 This position, too, carries the risk of umbilical cord prolapse and might need C-section if the baby fails to attain an optimal position.
 Certain times, the baby can be rotated manually or use a vacuum to an ideal position and then proceed with natural birth.

 Which is the Best Position for Normal Delivery?

 The best position for normal delivery relies highly on the baby’s head position during labour.
 With the head towards the birth canal and the back slightly facing the mother’s stomach, such a position is ideal and results in quick birth.
 The baby’s head puts pressure on the cervix causing it to widen.
 As you begin to push, the narrow portion of the baby’s head enters the canal first, pushing it further wide.
 Towards the end, the entire head makes its way through the pelvis and slips under your pubic bone.

-Station and engagement might sound extremely technical words and medically complex terms, causing you to be more anxious.
+Station and engagement might sound like complex terms, causing you to be more anxious.
 But they are merely representations of the baby’s position while you’re in labour.

 The place in the pelvis where your baby’s head or buttocks are present is termed as a station.
 It is represented by a number, ranging from -3 to +3.
 For a baby, that’s still rather high and above the hip bone, it is termed at -3.
 For a baby whose head has emerged out of the pelvis during delivery, it is termed as +3.
-At station 0, the baby’s head is termed to be deep inside the pelvis and is ready to be engaged.
+At station 0, the baby’s head is termed to be deep inside the pelvis at the level of the ischial spines and is engaged.